ddvk/remarkable-hacks/patches/2113/readme.md

 ### patch_07
-- pens with buttons, hold to erase or toggle
+- pens with buttons, hold to erase or toggle (with the additional plugin)

 ### patch_06
 - toggle show page numbers when menu hidden